 Above, images of the monument in the context of the Colonial Exhibition of 1934.
 The monument was disassembled after the exhibition and later rebuilt in 1984 at the Square of the Empire in Porto (photos below).
-The monument presents 6 gures marking Portuguese colonial efforts: that of the woman, the warrior, the farmer, the merchant, the priest, the doctor, each holding their symbol, behalf of the woman that is represented through her breasts.
+The monument presents 6 figures marking Portuguese colonial efforts: that of the woman, the warrior, the farmer, the merchant, the priest, the doctor, each holding their symbol, behalf of the woman that is represented through her breasts.

-The activity of creating the casts, due to silicon drying times, obliges a cohabitation with the monument, extending observation to a prolonged and bodily experience in public space, open to the opportunity of exchanges with the public.
+The activity of creating the casts, due to silicon drying times, obliged a cohabitation with the monument, extending observation to a prolonged and bodily experience in public space, open to the opportunity of exchanges with the public.

 Speculative Workshop: Practices of Re-inscription

 The workshop proposes a speculative exercise for re-inscribing the monument, working from the material collected during the research phase of the project and the rubber casts.
 Participants are invited to explore a critical process through a practical proposal, working from one or more of the following points:

 – The history of the monument, its representations and symbolism, through a manipulation of history or generating new “histories”;

 – The characters represented in the monument, considering the transformation of the subjectivities of the gure of the woman, the warrior, the farmer, the merchant, the priest, the doctor;

 – The materialities of the casts as objects that can be reshaped, altered, moved;

 – The negative space of the cast, exploring the potential of that emptiness;

 – The materialities of the monument, for example, the granite, its erosion or the lichens inhabiting it, its dimensions, its shadow;